uwdb/DeepEverest/README.md

 top_k = sorted(top_k)
 ```

 The top-k results in `top_k`.
-Inspect them to investigate and understand what this group of neurons' functionality by tying that functionality to the input examples in the dataset.
+Inspect them to investigate and understand the group of neurons' functionality by tying that functionality to the input examples in the dataset.

 ## Running the example notebook
 You can run `example.ipynb` to walk through the functionality that DeepEverest provides.